edinburgh-napier/set09121/lectures/lecture1.md

 - **Game Programming Patterns:** http://gameprogrammingpatterns.com

-     Want to know more about some of the patterns we use and other patterns useful for games?
+     Want to know more about the patterns we use and other patterns useful for games?
 This website provides a number of examples.